 For our purposes, ease of use specifically refers to the user interface and tray design, as we will assess the difficulty of cleaning these products separately.
 Few of the dehydrators in this review impressed us with the simplicity and intuitiveness of the temperature and timer controls.
 While some models like the Nutrichef are quite simple to use — in this case, all you have to do is plug it in and flip a switch — that simplicity comes at the cost of a timer and thermostat.
 Accordingly, one must time the process manually.
 On the other hand, models like the Excalibur 3926TB have dial adjustments for temperature and time.
 While knobs are simplistic and straight forward, they lack the accuracy one would get with a digital interface where the settings are exact.
 The Gourmia GFD1950 leads the pack by walking the line between ease of use and control accuracy.
 With this model, just five buttons control the timer, temperature, and power on/ off.

-While temperature and timing are crucial for achieving the edible outcomes we aim for when purchasing a dehydrator, it is good tray design that allows us to easily reap the fruits of our labor.
+While temperature and timing are crucial for achieving the edible outcomes we aim for when purchasing a food dehydrator, it is good tray design that allows us to easily reap the fruits of our labor.
 We discovered that the effort put into preparing and drying food is all for naught if the food sticks to or falls through the tray.
 Trays with removable mesh screens are best for dealing with sticky or otherwise adhered food because they flex and roll to break the bond between tray and food.
 The Excalibur 3926TB is a prime example of an easy to use mesh-lined tray.
 On the other end of the spectrum is the COSORI Food Dehydrator.
 While we liked this model's metal trays for their classic industrial look and durability, the interwoven wire proved to be the most challenging for food removal.

 The internal temperature accuracy of a dehydrator is not just the ability to precisely set a digital interface to a specific number.
 Temperature accuracy means that the number on the interface accurately represents the internal reality of the machine.
 It seems obvious, yet when we tested this the results varied greatly from one model to the next.
 We selected temperature settings of 100, 115, 130, and 160 degrees Fahrenheit (common dehydrating temperatures) on each machine and placed a thermometer inside.
 With the exception of the Chefman 6 Tray which ran cool, all the other models displaying deviations consistently ran hot.